 Gives the time resolution of the associated data product lightcurve in seconds.
 The time resolution was 2^n seconds, where n was optimized such that the average number of counts per bin is 0.3.

 The `time` of the observation refers to the start time.
 This is listed as yr.day, where yr is the last two digits of the year and day is the day of the year e.g., day 300 of 1984 is 84.300.
 All times are stored internally as a short history file key (SHF), which is the number of seconds before or after 1 January 1980 at 00:00 hrs UT.
 Times are accurate to the nearest second.

 MJD key for buffer creation

 Some observation were carried out with an OBC program that sets a 'diamond' filter.
 This filter electronically screened out the outer part of the field of view.
 The resulting image, which is shaped as a diamond, covers only a fraction of the 2 X 2 deg.
-If the diamond filter wa s in used than the DIAMOND_FILTER paramater is set to 1 otherwise its value is 0.
+If the diamond filter was used, then the DIAMOND_FILTER parameter is set to 1.
+Otherwise, its value is 0.

 ROSAT Id (spare)

 * 7 = 3000 (thin) lexan * 6 = al/p * 8 = boron * 2 = PPL * 3 = 4000 (thick) lexan

 expected variance in TA1

 The `exposure` is the total on-source observation time in seconds.
 This includes all dead time effects, interruptions in coverage, etc.